aimms/how-to/Articles/366/366-aoa-for-minlp.rst

 We show how the AOA algorithm can be combined with the nonlinear presolver and the multi-start algorithm.

 .. important::
-    To use this article as reference, please use the whitepaper PDF: :download:`AIMMS-Whitepaper-AOA.pdf`.
+    To use this article as reference, please use the whitepaper PDF: :download:`The-AIMMS-Outer-Approximation-Algorithm-for-MINLP.pdf`.

 Introduction
 ------------